frankpepermans/optics/README.md

   /// now let's mutate it
   company = company
         .lens((template) {
+          ///
           /// template is typed and implements [CompanyMut], which is a generated getter/setter company interface
-        /// we cannot create a new Company template ourselves, it only exists within the lens function template.address.street = 'Main Street';
+          /// we cannot create a new Company template ourselves, it only exists within the lens function
-        template.address.city = 'Looney Tunes Town';
+          ///
           /// template.address is null in the immutable
-        /// but for convenience, the template auto-creates an address template when accessing the address getter });
+          /// but for convenience, the template auto-creates an address template when accessing the address getter
+          ///
+          template.address.street = 'Main Street';
+          template.address.town = 'Looney Tunes Town';

+          /// We can also add an employee template.employees.add(new EmployeeImm(
+            new AddressImm(
+              'United',
+              '17',
+              'Mount Ephraim Road',
+              'Rockport'
+            ),
+            'John',
+            123,
+            'Doe',
+            null
+          ));

+          /// ...and mutate him right away
+          EmployeeMut employee = template.employees.first;

+          employee.address.country += ' Kingdom';
+        });

   /// company is now a mutated Company immutable, let's print it out: print(new JsonEncoder.withIndent('    ', (data) {